labgrid-project/labgrid/doc/overview.rst

 boot process can distract from the individual test case.
-Each :any:`Strategy` implements the board- or project-specific actions necessary to transition from one state to another.
-Labgrid includes the :any:`BareboxStrategy` and the :any:`UBootStrategy`, which can be used as-is for simple cases or serve as an example for implementing a custom strategy.
+Each :any:`Strategy` implements the board- or project-specific actions necessary to transition from one state to another. labgrid includes the :any:`BareboxStrategy` and the :any:`UBootStrategy`, which can be used as-is for simple cases or serve as an example for implementing a custom strategy.